Key tax factors for efficient cross-border business and investment involving Austria.

 Losses may be carried forward indefinitely.
 No carry-back is allowed.
 Losses carried forward may be lost after a substantial change in ownership of the company’s share capital or, in certain circumstances, a reorganization.
 Minimum taxation: 75 percent of the annual income can be sheltered by tax loss carry-forward, whereas 25 percent is subject to an immediate tax liability.

 Group companies (and, under certain circumstances, non-resident companies) can consolidate their profits and losses.

 Losses of non-resident members can be offset against a maximum of 75 percent of the profits of resident members (from 2015 onwards), profits of non-resident group members are not consolidated.
-Applies only to group members from EU member states and to companies from countries with which Austria has entered into full administrative assistance.
+Applies only to group members from EU Member States and to companies from countries with which Austria has entered into full administrative assistance agreements.